Clashes Outside White House As US Cities Under Curfew - UrduPoint

 The New York Times said he was later arrested.

+Minneapolis police later reported they had discovered caches of homemade firebombs around the two cities.

-There were other large-scale protests in cities including New York and Miami.
+There were other large-scale protests Sunday night, including in New York and Miami.

 Washington's mayor ordered a curfew from 11:00 pm until 6:00 am, as a report in the New York Times said that President Donald Trump had been rushed by Secret Service agents into an underground bunker at the White House on Friday night during an earlier protest.